Skip to content

 Note for Windows users:#

-To take full advantage of Codacy Guardrails on Windows, you might need to setup WSL first, check the steps here.
+To take advantage of Codacy Guardrails on Windows, you might need to setup WSL first, check the steps here.

 1. Download the extension#